Saoko

-"Saoko" (Puerto Rican slang for "outstanding rhythm" stylized in all caps) is a song by Spanish singer-songwriter Rosalía.
-It was released on 4 February 2022 through Columbia Records, as the second single from her third studio album Motomami (2022).
+"Saoko" (also spelled Såoko) is a song by Spanish singer Rosalía.
+It was released on 4 February 2022 by Columbia Records as the second single from her third studio album Motomami (2022).
 The song was written by Rosalía, David Rodríguez, el Kagueto del Guetto, Juan Orengo, Justin Quiles, Michael Uzowuru, Noah Goldstein and Urbani Cedeño.
-Rosalía, Wiggins, Goldstein, and Uzowuru also served as producers.
+Rosalía, Dylan Wiggins, Goldstein, and Uzowuru also served as producers.
 With lyrics about transformation and metamorphosis, Rosalía's "Saoko" contains an interpolation of "Saoco" by Wisin and Daddy Yankee.
+The song's title is a reference to Puerto Rican slang for "outstanding rhythm."

 The song was widely acclaimed by music critics, most of whom praised its deconstruction of reggaeton and cyberpunk experimental sounds, stating "the song is more experimental than anything she has recorded before and perhaps her best work yet".
 The song's accompanying music video, directed by Valentin Petit, was shot in Kyiv, mainly at Podilskyi Bridge.
 It would go on to win an MTV Video Music Award and a UK Music Video Award.

 Background

 "Saoko" was first mentioned in November 2021, in a Rolling Stone article by Diego Ortiz that covered the emancipation of Rosalía and the recording process of her album Motomami.
 It was also revealed to be the opening track of the album.
 The singer previewed the song on TikTok on 29 December.

 Upon unveiling the cover art of the album, the singer announced a new song to be released on 4 February.
 A teaser of the music video for "Saoko" was posted on 2 February, indicating the release of the song that week.

-This song is set to be used on FIFA 23's soundtrack, which was released on 30 September 2022.
+This song is on FIFA 23's soundtrack, which was released on 30 September 2022.
 Due to players that pre-ordered the game via Xbox getting access to the game earlier than the official release date accidentally, the entire soundtrack has been leaked early to the game's release, confirming "Saoko" being part of it.